zt-iot/rabbit/pipeline.md

-# New compiler pipeline
+# Compiler pipeline

-The new compiler pipeline refactors the original compiler to provide a cleaner implementation.
+The current (new) compiler pipeline refactors the legacy compiler to provide a cleaner implementation.

 ## Use of the new compiler

 The `rabbit` command takes the following options for the new compiler:

-- `--new`: It replaces the compilation with the new compiler pipeline;
+- `--old`: It replaces the compilation with the legacy compiler pipeline;
-  the new compiler generates the final output .spthy file specified by the `-o xxx.spthy` option.
+  the legacy compiler generates the final output .spthy file specified by the `-o xxx.spthy` option.
-- `--test-new`: Use the new compiler pipeline along with the original.
+- `--test-new`: Use the new compiler pipeline along with the legacy.
-  The original compiler generates the final output .spthy file specified by the `-o xxx.spthy` option.
+  The legacy compiler generates the final output .spthy file specified by the `-o xxx.spthy` option.
 In addition, the `xxx.spthy.2` file is generated by the new compiler.
-It also compares the success and failure of the `Loader` (the original source checker) and `Typer` (the new one).
+It also compares the success and failure of the `Loader` (the legacy source checker) and `Typer` (the new one).

 Note: `--new` and `--test-new` are mutually exclusive.

-## Transition graph SVG

-The `--svg` option renders transition graphs using Graphviz.

-When the `--svg` option is given with the `-o xxx.spthy` option, the transition graph is rendered to an SVG file `xxx.spthy.svg`.
-With the `--test-new` option, another graph `xxx.spthy.2.svg` is generated for the new compilation `xxx.spthy.2`.

 ## New compiler pipeline stages